janklab/MlxShake/docs-src/README-index-common.md

   MathWorks products and service offerings.
 ```

-This is because the [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) project is licensed that way, and ExportMlx contains derivatives of its code.
+This is because the [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) project is licensed that way, and MlxShake contains derivatives of its code.

 ## Requirements